-Spread across a vast 36-acre site in Woodlands, SAS runs a ‘schools within a school’ model that divides its students between an early learning centre (three to four years); elementary school (KG to Grade 5), which is the largest part of SAS; middle school (Grades 6-8); and the high school for Grades 9-12.
+Spread across a vast 36-acre site in Woodlands, SAS runs a ‘schools within a school’ model that divides its students between an early learning centre (three to four years); elementary school (KG to Grade 5), which is the largest part of SAS; middle school (Grades 6 to 8); and the high school for Grades 9 to 12.
 There are 700 students in early years and kindergarten, 900 in elementary, 900 in middle school, and 1,200 in high school.
 Class sizes are 22 in kindergarten through to Grade 8 (teacher to student ratio of 1:10), and just 19 in high school.

-Everything is on a grand scale here – just the early learning library has 2,500 books alone.
-It hosts more than 20 major art, dance, and drama productions annually; runs 250 clubs, service organisations, and after-school activities; and has over 35 competitive boys' and girls' sports teams.
+Everything is on a grand scale here – the early learning library has 2,500 books alone.
+The school hosts more than 20 major art, dance, and drama productions annually; runs 250 clubs, service organisations, and after-school activities; and has over 35 competitive boys' and girls' sports teams.